 To address the funding requirements, the Company entered into an interest-free unsecured credit facility agreement with Silvercorp in January 2024 and advanced US\$1,000,000 from Silvercorp to funds its operational needs.
-With the support of Silvercorp, the Company believes that it should be able to raise additional funds cover its liquidity requirements for the next 12 months.
+Based on the Company's financial position as at September 30, 2024, the Company believes it needs additional funds to cover its liquidity requirements for the next 12 months.
 Please refer to (a) Liquidity Risk under "Financial Instruments" section of this MD&A for the remaining contractual maturities of the Company's financial liabilities.